nmukerje/sagemaker-spark-worshop/README.md

 ## Pre-Requisites

 1. Launch an EMR Spark Cluster selecting Apache Livy to be installed on it.
+(A single node cluster is enough for this workshop)
 ```
 aws emr create-cluster --auto-scaling-role EMR_AutoScaling_DefaultRole \
 --applications Name=Hadoop Name=Livy Name=Hive Name=Spark --ebs-root-volume-size 10 \